 Before the settlement of the purchase contracts, Lazard Ltd will consider the shares of common stock to be issued under the purchase contracts in its calculation of diluted earnings per share using the treasury stock method of accounting.
-Under this method, Lazard Ltd will increase the number of shares of common stock used in calculating diluted earnings per share by the excess, if any, of the number of shares of common stock Lazard Ltd would be required to issue to settle the purchase contracts over the number of shares of common stock that it could purchase using the proceeds from the settlement of the purchase contracts.
-Lazard Ltd anticipates that there will be no dilution of its earnings per share except during the periods when the average price of shares of Lazard Ltd common stock is above \$ per share.
+Under this method, Lazard Ltd will increase the number of shares of common stock used in calculating diluted earnings per share by the excess, if any, of the number of shares of common stock that it could purchase using the proceeds from the settlement of the purchase contracts.
+Lazard Ltd anticipates that there will be no dilution of its earnings per share except during the periods when the average price of shares of Lazard Ltd common stock is above \$30.00 per share.